alborworld/dotfiles/README.md

 INSTALLATION
 ------------
-1. Make sure zsh, curl and tmux are installed and enabled.
+1. Make sure zsh, curl, tmux, starship are installed and enabled.
 For zsh, change the shell:
 `$ sudo chsh -s $(which zsh) ${USER}`

 2. Clone zgen in the home directory: